linebender/linebender.github.io/README.md

 # Deployment

-This website is automatically deployed every time a PR is merged using Github actions.
+This website is automatically deployed every time a PR is merged using GitHub Actions.